microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 opening a given profile.

-We'll need to be able to not only lookup a keybinding by `ShortcutAction`, but also by a `ShortcutAction` and `IKeyBindingArgs`.
-We'll need to update the `AppKeyBindings::GetKeyBinding` method to also accept a `IKeyBindingArgs`.
-We'll also probably want each `IKeyBindingArgs` implementation to define `operator==`, so that we can easily check if two different `IKeyBindingArgs` are the same in this method.
+We'll need to be able to not only lookup a keybinding by `ShortcutAction`, but also by a `ShortcutAction` and `IActionArgs`.
+We'll need to update the `AppKeyBindings::GetKeyBinding` method to also accept a `IActionArgs`.
+We'll also probably want each `IActionArgs` implementation to define `operator==`, so that we can easily check if two different `IActionArgs` are the same in this method.

 ## Capabilities